lbussy/WsprryPi/Developer Notes.md

 If you use VSCode, it should automatically activate your `venv` when you open the project.
 If it prompts you to accept it instead, do so now.

 ## Repo Tools and Scripts

+More information about using the release scripts are in the [RELEASE.md](./scripts/RELEASE.md) document.

 * `./scripts/copydocs.sh` - Compile the project Sphinx docs and place them in http://{hostname}.local/wspr/docs/
 * `./scripts/copyexe.sh` - After the initial install, this will update the local system with new executable files in `./scripts/`.